cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 This command will automatically **create** the transaction, **sign** it using the account's private key, and **broadcast** it to the specified peer node.

 There are several required and optional flags for transaction creation.
-The `--from` flag specifies which [account](./accounts-fees-gas.md#accounts) the transaction is orginating from.
+The `--from` flag specifies which [account](./accounts-fees-gas.md#accounts) the transaction is originating from.
 For example, if the transaction is sending coins, the funds will be drawn from the specified `from` address.

 #### Gas and Fees